Policies and Procedures

 37. Refund Policy

 Once an entry fee is paid for an event, no cash, check or credit card refunds will be issued for any reason whatsoever, unless Game Day USA cancels the event in advance of the event weekend due to insufficient enrollment.
-If a team registers and subsequently is unable to participate, provided reasonable notification in writing:
+If a team registers and subsequently is unable to participate, the following refund/credit policy applies:

-If an event is cancelled at any time or shortened due to inclement weather or field conditions, Game Day USA will issue credits as follows:
+If an event is canceled at any time or shortened due to inclement weather or field conditions, Game Day USA will issue credits as follows:

 38. Game Day USA Rules Highlights – At A Glance